jbeales/DeadTrees/readme.md

 ## Template Files
 Dead Trees introduces a new post type: dt_book, and a new taxonomy: dt_writer.
 This means that you can put a file into your theme called type-dt_book.php and it'll be used in place of single.php, and you can add taxonomy-dt_writer.php and it'll be used in place of tag.php.
 This way you can make your reading list look like a real library!

 ## On Caching Plugins
 If you use WP Super Cache, you'll need to clear your cache, or turn off caching, when updating the design of the bookbox, (updating deadtree-bookbox.php), and when updating your Amazon Affiliate IDs.
 Once your changes are made just make sure the cache is clear and turn caching back on.

 I'm not sure about other caching plugins, but I suspect they'll behave in a similar manner.

+## Troubleshooting
+If you get a 404 error when trying to view your first book post, visit the Permalinks page in the admin, (Settings > Permalinks), and please leave a comment on [Github issue #13](https://github.com/jbeales/DeadTrees/issues/13) or post in the support forums on wordpress.org to let me know that the problem isn't fixed yet.